TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

 .. class:: Loader

-    An abstract base class for a :term:`loader`.
+    An abstract base kundi for a :term:`loader`.
     See :pep:`302` for the exact definition for a loader.

     Loaders that wish to support resource reading should implement a